D2D Coded Caching from Two Classes of Optimal DPDAs using Cross Resolvable Designs: Proof of Corollary

 \section{Proof of Corollary \ref{cor:CRD}}

 For any positive integer $n \geq 2$, consider the set of points $\mathcal{X}=[n^2]$ arranged in the order shown below.

-Taking the set of elements in each row as a block, as show in Fig.~\ref{fig:sub1}, gives one parallel class, while taking the set of elements in each column as a block, as show in Fig.~\ref{fig:sub2}, gives another parallel class.
-From Fig.\ref{fig:crd} it is clear that the cardinality of intersection of two blocks drawn from the two distinct parallel classes is one. i.e., $\mu_{2}=1$.
+Taking the set of elements in each row as a block, as show in Fig.~\ref{fig:sub1}, gives one parallel class, whereas taking the set of elements in each column as a block, as shown in Fig.~\ref{fig:sub2}, gives another parallel class.
+From Fig.\ref{fig:crd} it is clear that the cardinality of the intersection of two blocks drawn from two distinct parallel classes is one. i.e., $\mu_{2}=1$.

 $\blacksquare$.